nisib/angular-frame/README.md

 # GreenNations

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+It is a simple responsive SPA framework with angular.

 ## Development server